 Limit caffeine consumption.

-Studies have found that high caffeine consumption is connected to increased risk of low birth weight.
+Studies have found that high caffeine consumption is connected to an increased risk of low birth weight.
 This may be due to the decreased ability of pregnant women to metabolize caffeine.
 The American Congress of Obstetricians and Gynecologists (ACOG) recommends consuming less than 200 mg caffeine per day.
-Here is a caffeine chart that can help you determine how much caffeine is in certain foods and drink.
+Here is a caffeine chart that can help you determine how much caffeine is in certain foods and drinks.